Slavery in the United States: American slavery as "a positive good"

-The new [Confederate] Constitution has put at rest forever all the agitating questions relating to our peculiar institutions – African slavery as it exists among us – the proper status of the negro in our form of civilization.
+The new [Confederate] Constitution has put at rest forever all the agitating questions relating to our peculiar institutions—African slavery as it exists among us—the proper status of the negro in our form of civilization.
 This was the immediate cause of the late rupture and present revolution.
 Jefferson, in his forecast, had anticipated this, as the "rock upon which the old Union would split."
 He was right.
 What was conjecture with him, is now a realized fact.
 But whether he fully comprehended the great truth upon which that rock stood and stands, may be doubted.
 The prevailing ideas entertained by him and most of the leading statesmen at the time of the formation of the old Constitution were, that the enslavement of the African was in violation of the laws of nature; that it was wrong in principle, socially, morally and politically.
-It was an evil they knew not well how to deal with; but the general opinion of the men of that day was, that, somehow or other, in the order of Providence, the institution would be evanescent and pass away ...
+It was an evil they knew not well how to deal with; but the general opinion of the men of that day was, that, somehow or other, in the order of Providence, the institution would be evanescent and pass away [...]
 Those ideas, however, were fundamentally wrong.
 They rested upon the assumption of the equality of races.
 This was an error.
-It was a sandy foundation, and the idea of a Government built upon it – when the "storm came and the wind blew, it fell".
+It was a sandy foundation, and the idea of a Government built upon it—when the "storm came and the wind blew, it fell".

 Our new [Confederate] Government is founded upon exactly the opposite ideas; its foundations are laid, its cornerstone rests, upon the great truth that the negro is not equal to the white man; that slavery, subordination to the superior race, is his natural and moral condition.

 This view of the "Negro race" was backed by pseudoscience.
-The leading researcher was Dr. Samuel A. Cartwright, a Southerner and the inventor of the mental illnesses of drapetomania (the desire of a slave to run away) and dysaesthesia aethiopica ("rascality"), both cured, according to him, by whipping.
-The Medical Association of Louisiana set up a committee, of which he was chair, to investigate "the Diseases and Physical Peculiarities of the Negro Race".
+The leading researcher was Samuel A. Cartwright, a Southerner and the inventor of the mental illnesses of drapetomania (the desire of a slave to run away) and dysaesthesia aethiopica ("rascality"), both cured, according to him, by whipping.
+The Medical Association of Louisiana set up a committee, which he chaired, to investigate "the Diseases and Physical Peculiarities of the Negro Race".
 Their report, first delivered to the Medical Association in an address, was published in their journal in 1851, and then reprinted in part in the widely circulated DeBow's Review.